kiharalab/DeepMainMast/README.md

 ### 5. Install Rosetta (optional)
 If you want to build full-atom protein structure, then you need to install rosetta for DeepMainMast.
-Please check the instructions [here](https://new.rosettacommons.org/demos/latest/tutorials/install_build/install_build).
+Please check the instructions [here](https://new.rosettacommons.org/demos/latest/tutorials/install_build/install_build) to install Rosetta locally.

 </details>